thisisjonchen/mlnotes/README.md

 -  Works with transfer learning
 -  When building a system of multiple models working together, it might be easier to string together multiple neural networks

+# Beyond Supervised Learning
+This section will touch on the following topics:
+- Unsupervised Learning
+  - Clustering
+  - Anomaly Detection
+- Recommender Systems
+- Reinforcement Learning

+## Unsupervised Learning
+Recall that unsupervised learning is learning and structuring from data that only comes with inputs (x), not output labels (y).
+This type of learning is particularly helpful in finding patterns in a data pool (unstructured data) with assistance from an algorithm called **clustering**.

+### Clustering
+`(DEF)` **Clustering**: An algorithm that looks at a number of data points and automatically finds data points that are related/similar to each other
+- Applications of clustering: Grouping similar news, market segmentation (identifying various groups), DNA genetic traits data, etc.

+**K-Means Clustering Algorithm**:
+- Preparation: Randomly initialize $K$ cluster centroids ($\mu_1, \mu_2, ..., \mu_K$) on an unlabeled training set
+   - `(DEF)` **Cluster Centroids**: Centers of clusters, initially randomly guessed but will move as more iterations of k-means occur
+   - The number of cluster centroids may vary depending on preference (e.g., $K = 3$ for sizes S, M, LG)
+1. Assign each point to its closest **cluster centroid**
+   - $c^{(i)}$ = index (from 1 to $K$) of cluster centroid closest to $x^{(i)}$
+2. Recompute centroids by taking an average of its group of points
+   - $\mu_k$ = average (mean) of points assigned to cluster $k$
+   - If a cluster had zero points (dividing by 0 points for mean would be undefined), then we just eliminate that cluster
+3. Repeat until no points are reassigned (convergence)

+K-Means may also be applicable to unlabeled datasets where clusters are not well separated.